akhil626626/git_practices/README.md

 then create the access key

-Create the directory using below command. mkdir project cd project
+Create the directory using the below command. mkdir project cd project